What is commission-free trading?

 (Zero commission)

-Using the same example, your share with Broker A cost £10 more, so you’re already behind a share bought with broker B by 10%.
+Using the same example, your trade with Broker A costs £10 more, so you’re already behind a share bought with Broker B by 10%.

-Our investment fees calculator can help you compare the cost of commission and in turn share dealing across different platforms.
+This comparison of competitor fees can help you compare the cost of commission and, in turn, share dealing across different platforms.

 Hopefully, by now the advantages of buying shares commission-free are clearer.

-It feels a good point to remember that investment gains aren’t guaranteed, all investments can rise as well as fall in value.
+However, remember that investment gains aren’t guaranteed.
+All investments can fall as well as rise in value.

 How do commission-free brokers make money?

-Commission-free trading is on the rise in the UK but it’s still not offered by every broker.
-Given that, you are right to wonder what allows the stockbrokers who do offer commission-free trading, to do so.
+Commission-free trading is on the rise in the UK, but it’s still not offered by every broker.
+So, what allows some stockbrokers to offer commission-free trading?

 The first big factor is cost.

 Stockbrokers come in all shapes, sizes and ages.
-And, as we see in many other sectors, newer technology-led businesses often run a lower-cost business model than the older players thanks to fewer legacy systems and processes.
+As in many other sectors, newer technology-led businesses often run a lower-cost business model than more traditional competitors.

 How does Freetrade make money?